carbon-language/carbon-lang/llvm/docs/LangRef.rst

     The linker may choose any COMDAT key but the sections must contain the same amount of data.

-Note that XCOFF and the Mach-O platform don't support COMDATs, and ELF and WebAssembly only support ``any`` as a selection kind.
+- XCOFF and Mach-O don't support COMDATs.
+- COFF supports all selection kinds.
+Non-``nodeduplicate`` selection kinds need a non-local linkage COMDAT symbol.
+- ELF supports ``any`` and ``nodeduplicate``.
+- WebAssembly only supports ``any``.

-Here is an example of a COMDAT group where a function will only be selected if the COMDAT key's section is the largest:
+Here is an example of a COFF COMDAT where a function will only be selected if the COMDAT key's section is the largest:

 .. code-block:: text